-Background: Seatbelt-associated trauma can lead to unique injury presentations, including hollow viscus injury, which can be challenging to detect with imaging modalities.
-This study aims to evaluate the prevalence of intra-abdominal injuries in motor vehicle collision (MVC) patients with abdominal seatbelt signs, as well as the prevalence of intestinal injuries and delayed presentation of such injuries.
+Seatbelt-associated trauma can lead to unique injury presentations, including hollow viscus injury, which can be challenging to detect with imaging modalities.
+One of these corresponding injuries is known as a seatbelt sign, which is ecchymosis in the corresponding shape or location of a lap or three-point seatbelt.
+This study aimed to evaluate the prevalence of intra-abdominal injuries in motor vehicle collision (MVC) patients with abdominal seatbelt signs, as well as the prevalence of intestinal injuries and delayed presentation of such injuries.
 Thereby, this will allow us to determine the predictive value of CT findings when taken in addition to this physical exam finding and help to refine clinical management guidelines.